CaSToRC-CyI/isc2024-tutorial/profiling-tutorial/README.md

 ```
 Go to the folder of the tutorial:
 ```
-glogin8:~ $ cd isc2024-tutorial/profiling-tutorial/
+cd isc2024-tutorial/profiling-tutorial/
 ```
 Then, submit a job to launch the Jupyter notebook and Tensorboard servers:
 ```
 sbatch run_jupyter.job
 ```

-Check that the job is running on a node; i.e. `STATE` must be `RUNNING`:
+Check that the job is running on a node with `squeue -u $USER`; i.e. `STATE` must be `RUNNING`:
 ```
 glogin8:~/isc2024-tutorial/profiling-tutorial $ squeue -u $USER
              JOBID    PARTITION         NAME     USER  ACCOUNT     STATE       TIME NODES NODELIST(REASON)